tardate/LittleArduinoProjects/Electronics101/AudioLevelIndicatorKit/README.md

 Input signal attenuation is achieved with R3/R7 10kΩ on each connection and the R4 50kΩ variable pot.
 Since there's no coupling capacitor, that makes it possible to handle AC and DC signals.
+Although, with DC you might need to consider ground levels and isolation, as the input circuit puts 10kΩ between the external and internal grounds.

-In fact here's a test where I'm measureing the input voltage sensitivity:
+In fact here's a test where I'm measuring the input voltage sensitivity with a variable DC supply:

 ![AudioLevelIndicatorKit_dc_test](./assets/AudioLevelIndicatorKit_dc_test.jpg?raw=true)